Long-Term Care Insurance

 Individual Long-Term Care Insurance may be more affordable than you think.
 There are a variety of options available to tailor a plan that best suits your individual needs or the needs of your family or budget.
 Call the Individual Long-Term Care enrollment center at 844-235-3344 to talk one-on-one with an Individual Long-Term Care enrollment counselor who can answer your questions and help you apply.

 Active employees working 20 hours per week within the first 90 days of consecutive employment are eligible to apply and pass through reduced underwriting.
 Otherwise, you must pass full medical underwriting.
 Non-career employees are not eligible to enroll in this optional coverage.
 When both you and your spouse are eligible for insurance under this policy as an Employee, you may each enroll either as an Employee or the Dependent of an Employee, but not both.

-All family members of benefit-eligible, active employees may apply through full medical underwriting.
+All family members of benefit-eligible, active employees or retirees may apply through full medical underwriting.
 Eligible family members include: spouses/partners, parents, grandparents, in-laws, adult children (18 and over) and siblings.